Crimson Tide vs. Aztecs: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional Alabama Insights & Trends

-- Alabama is 5-5 against the spread and 9-1 overall in its past 10 games.
+- Alabama has gone 9-1 over its last 10 contests, with a 5-5 record against the spread during that span.

-- The Crimson Tide have gone over the total in five of their past 10 games.
+- In their past 10 contests, the Crimson Tide have gone over the total five times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.